Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Training Problems

 \section{Training Problems}

-In this section we present several test problems for deriving optimized DSP parameters by the methodology described in the previous section.
-Thereby, the controller together with the MPRK scheme is challenged to learn how to efficiently increase and decrease the step size in order to solve stiff problems.
+In this section we present several test problems for deriving optimized DSP parameters by the methodology described in the Section~\ref{sec:methodology}.
+There, the controller together with the numerical scheme is challenged to learn how to efficiently increase and decrease the step size in order to solve stiff problems.

 Before proceeding, it is important to note that MPRK schemes need strictly positive initial data.
 Hence, zeros in the initial vector will be replaced by $\code{realmin}$ which is around $10^{-308}$ for 64 bit floating point numbers used in the implementation.